Plans emerge for a Deposit Return Scheme by 2023

 Will Tetra Paks be included?

 Out of those who responded directly to the consultation, many were in favour of including Tetra Paks in the scheme - 73% of respondents said they'd like to see Tetra Paks included, while 61% felt that pouches and sachets should also be included.
-It's worth noting that this type of packaging can be tricky and costly to recycle and although they are recyclable, some UK councils refuse to accept them on this basis, as you can see from the comments section of this post.
+It's worth noting that this type of packaging can be tricky and costly to recycle and although they are recyclable, some UK councils refuse to accept them on this basis.
 As an example, on page two of this PDF document that’s published on the Lewes District Council website regarding what can’t be recycled, it says that they don’t allow “Poly and wax-lined items (such as milk cartons or Tetra Pak)”.
 With this in mind, it'll be interesting to see how this pans out.

 How would empty containers be returned?